 Build your service using agile and user-centred methods.
 Make sure you continue to iterate and improve the service or website frequently.

 How you meet this standard: You have a project plan and timeline that uses agile and user-centred methods.
-Your plan shows how you'll collect feedback, test your service or website, and how you'll continue to refine your service or site.
+Your plan shows how you'll collect feedback and test your service or website and how you'll continue to refine your service or site.

 How we confirm you’ve met this standard: Share your project plan and timeline with eServices.
 We'll confirm you've met this criteria.